 Most legacy modems use a serial interface, which means that all configuration needs to be done using either AT commands over serial or using a proprietary application.
 Because Digi is an industrial 4G cellular router rather than simply a cellular modem, it has an onboard HTTP server that enables you to configure the modem in your web browser, much as you would for a conventional router or network switch.
 This means you can get the modem working faster and without needing to resort to data sheets or AT commands.

-Telstra announced on the 25th of March 2019, the 2100 MHz (Band-1) 3G frequency will be shutdown.
-If you have equipment that is using this band, you may be concerned about continuity of service, or perhaps you’re just confused and not sure what this means.
+Telstra have announced the shutdown of 3G by 2024 If you have equipment that is using this network, you may be concerned about continuity of service, or perhaps you’re just confused and not sure what this means.